 By Julie Duane, Employment Barrister

-This is a dynamic time that the legal sector is facing, which is continuing to evolve on a daily basis.
-This checklist is non-exhaustive, but is a bare minimum of the steps required in preparation of a virtual hearing.
+These checklists are non-exhaustive, but we suggest this is a good starting point, if not a bare minimum requirement, of the steps required to prepare for a virtual hearing and will be subject to a continual review.
 Whilst we will work with you on a case by case basis to ensure that these steps are effective, we would invite you to support the view that facilitating virtual hearings where possible is the ideal solution, so as to avoid further time, costs and inevitable difficulties in evidence following significant time lapses between events.